Vice Dean for Undergraduate Studies, School of Business

 - A PhD in Psychology or a related area.

-- Evidence of research output and future research strategy.
+- Significant evidence of research output and future research strategy.

 - Industry experience desirable.

 - Excellent communication skills, time management and PC skills.